techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 📍 We have psychological immune systems which often get triggered when we experience particularly traumatic events.
 These systems protect us from events that we would assume would be intensely painful and thus we are able to recover from them better than we often assume we would.

-Inescapable situations will trigger our psychological immune systems, which then promote our brain’s ability to deliver a positive outlook and happiness from an inescapable situation.
+Inescapable situations will trigger our psychological immune systems, which then promote our brain's ability to deliver a positive outlook and happiness from an inescapable situation.

 * If we can't find people who are doing more poorly than we are, we create them.
 * When we want to believe that someone is smart, a single letter of recommendation may suffice.
 When we don't want to believe that person is smart, we may demand a thick envelope full of transcripts, tests, and testimony.